 Getting the Right People On Board

 In order to get the right people, you need to pay careful attention to how jobs are designed and how jobs fit together in the organization.
 Job descriptions should speak not only to the tasks the person will do, but to the skills and characteristics that are important to the role.
-Here are some sample job descriptions:
+Here are some sample job descriptions and other hiring guidance:

 - Legal and illegal questions when hiring